 Getting a new set of wheels is exciting, especially if it’s your first.
 Here’s how to pick ‘The One’.

-You may have seen the recent pictures of 17-year old Brooklyn Beckham learning to drive.
+You may remember a few years ago seeing pictures of Brooklyn Beckham learning to drive.
 Nothing particularly newsworthy in itself.
-That is, until you see the car he was learning to drive in.
+That is, until you saw the car he was learning to drive in.
 A brand new C-Class Mercedes capable of reaching 60mph in eight seconds, with a top speed of around 140mph.
 All in, worth a cool €48,000.
 Nice if you can afford it, but not the most practical choice for most of us.
 If you don’t have a former pop star and a world famous footballer as parents, here are a few things to consider when buying a new set of wheels.

 First up, new vs. old